The Ultimate Success Questionnaire

 For some, a business success might be building an internationally

-recipe, and selling it in 3-5 local, upscale stores, so you feel like you
+Or producing a favorite recipe and selling it in 3-5 local, upscale stores, so you feel you

-“output.”
-Then enjoying the journey to make it happen… hopefully with
+Then enjoy the journey to make it happen… hopefully with